ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 For more information, see [Planning networking for single or multiple projects](/docs/openshift?topic=openshift-ingress-roks4#multiple_projects).

-If you want to customize routing rules for your app, you can use [HAProxy annotations for the OpenShift router](/docs/openshift?topic=openshift-ingress-roks4#annotations-roks4) that manages traffic for your app.
+If you want to customize routing rules for your app, you can use [HAProxy annotations for the {{site.data.keyword.openshiftshort}} router](/docs/openshift?topic=openshift-ingress-roks4#annotations-roks4) that manages traffic for your app.
 These supported annotations are in the format `haproxy.router.openshift.io/<annotation>`  or `router.openshift.io/<annotation>`.
-Note that {{site.data.keyword.containerlong_notm}} annotations (`ingress.bluemix.net/<annotation>`) and NGINX annotations (`nginx.ingress.kubernetes.io/<annotation>`) are not supported for the router or the Ingress resource in OpenShift version 4.
+Note that {{site.data.keyword.containerlong_notm}} annotations (`ingress.bluemix.net/<annotation>`) and NGINX annotations (`nginx.ingress.kubernetes.io/<annotation>`) are not supported for the router or the Ingress resource in {{site.data.keyword.openshiftshort}} version 4.
 {: important}

 <br />

-## How does a request get to my app with Ingress in a classic cluster?
+## How does a request get to my app in a classic cluster?
 {: #roks4-flow}

 ### Single-zone cluster